transcript/samsa2/README.md

 # SAMSA, version 2.0

 Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!
-Still in pre-alpha testing and design!

 ### New in version 2:
 * DIAMOND integration, allowing for SAMSA to be run without ever needing an MG-RAST account.